FSL-MQIP/SporeMethods/README.md

 # SporeMethods

-This is a repository for the spore methods paper.
+This is a repository for the spore methods project files.